RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/02_standardDialogBoxes.rst

 This can be accomplished using a filedialog object.
 Note that these commands do not save or load a file.
 They simply allow a user to select a file.
 Once you have the file name, you can open, process, and close the file using appropriate Python code.
-Note that these dialog boxes always return you a "fully qualified file name" that includes a full path to the file.
+These dialog boxes always return you a "fully qualified file name" that includes a full path to the file.
 Also note that if a user is allowed to select multiple files, the return value is a tuple that contains all the selected files.
 If a user cancels